recolic/vivado-wrapper/README.md

 ## Remote access (security concern)

-This script has not be carefully debugged, so it maybe injected.
+This is a bash script, so it can be easily injected.
 Never trust Vivadofile uploaded by others!